What Are Coup and Contrecoup Brain Injuries?

 • Memory Problems: Memory issues can vary from forgetting recent events to recalling information learned in school or at work.
 It might feel like important details slip away, leading to frustration and difficulty in academic or professional settings.

 • Difficulty Concentrating: Concentration difficulties can make it challenging to stay focused on tasks for extended periods.
-You might find yourself easily distracted or struggling to follow conversations, affecting your ability to learn new things or perform well at work or school.
+You might find yourself easily distracted or struggling to follow conversations, which can affect your ability to learn new things or perform well at work or school.

 • Headaches and Dizziness: Chronic headaches and dizziness can become constant companions.
 They might range from mild discomfort to severe pain, making it hard to engage in daily activities or enjoy leisure time without feeling unwell.